bladshed/project-2-vuejs/README.md

 * [Wireframes link](src/images)

 * The design fonts colors revolves in neutral color because the background that I used is a bit wild (colorful).
 For buttons, I used green, blue and red, I chose these colors because it represents the nature's colors, blue and green are very pleasing to the eyes, red to catch the attention.

-### USER STORIES
-* US01.
-As a user, I want to view outfits that are available.
-* US02.
-As a user, I want to add my own style to share it to people.
-* US03.
-As a user, I want to edit or delete in case I changed my mind with the fashion/style that I added.
-* US04.
-As a user, I want to add some reviews to outfits that were submitted by other users.
-* US05.
-As a user, I want to be able to edit my review/s in case there is a typo.

-### FEATURES
-* The main feature of this web application is the reactive programming that handles real-time updates.

-* I used vue js for the reactive programming, it's super developer friendly, easy to implement and there are a of lot features that it can offer that are very useful too.

-### TECHNOLOGIES USED

-* Vue js
-   * To build my reactive web application

-* CSS
-   * To customize my html elements

-* Javascript
-   * I used javascript to control all the functionalities of my application, it is like the brain of my application

-* Visual Studio Code
-   * IDE that I used for this project because it's easy to code here and easy to manage your files and data

 ### TEST CASES